HI! my name is Eni Oken

 As far as materials are concerned, I love using the inking pen and shading in black and white with graphite pencil.
 Ink and graphite were one of the first two art classes I took as a young girl, and I find it very interesting that after all this time I came back to using that media.

 I also enjoy coloring with Copic markers and Prismacolor pencils.
 And finally, I also enjoy painting with gouache, watercolors and acrylics.
-I have a list of my favorite supplies on my website.
+You can find a list of my favorite materials at my Amazon's influencer list here.

 My all-time favorite tangle is Crescent Moon, mostly because it is a pattern that seems to go inward instead of shaping outward.
 Perhaps there is some transference there: art and creativity allow you to explore your inner self.
 I also tend to favor other filler patterns which grow organically such as Joki (Kim Aarts) and Jay-six (my own tangle).

 In early 2017 I released the ebook on “Echo Lines”, that is, a distant cousin of auras which form and grow beautiful three dimensional swirled shapes and can be used alone as a new type of meditative art or combined with regular tangles.
 Echo Lines are not a single tangle, it is a method of creating organic 3D shapes which relies on century old rules of perspective and foreshortening.

 I also want to mention my book Zentangle Magic Moments which was created for those who cannot take a basics Zentangle class with a Certified Zentangle Teacher.
 It explains HOW AND WHY Zentangle method works, from my understanding as a CZT and experienced artist.
 The book also answers many of the questions asked in my Facebook shading group.
 It is one of the only e-books I have for beginners -- if you are just entering the Zentangle world, that would be the one I would recommend first!